mdklatt/serial-python/doc/tutorial.md

 each sensor field is the same, so they can all be treated as a single array.
 Each array element will have a value and a flag.

-An `ArrayField` must be initalized with the field definitions to use for an array element.
+An `ArrayField` must be initialized with the field definitions to use for an array element.
 The position of the array itself is relative to the entire input line, but the positions of the element fields are relative to each other.